go-slash/captcha/README.md

 ### func NewMemoryStore

     func NewMemoryStore(collectNum int, expiration time.Duration) Store

-NewMemoryStore returns a new standard memory store for captchas with the given collection threshold and expiration time in seconds.
+NewMemoryStore returns a new standard memory store for captchas.
+The returned store must be registered with SetCustomStore to replace the default one.

+### func NewRedisStore

+    func NewRedisStore(opts *redis.Options, expiration time.Duration, out Logger, prefix ...string) Store

+NewRedisStore returns a new standard redis store for captchas.
 The returned store must be registered with SetCustomStore to replace the default one.